michijs/michijs/README.md

 const el = document.createElement('div');
 el.className = 'test';
 ```
-In LS-Element you have the freedom to use both attributes and properties and the result will be the same:
+In MichiJS you have the freedom to use both attributes and properties and the result will be the same:
 ```jsx
 // Using properties
 () => <div _className='test'></div>